KarthikShetty27/Coding-Club_Skillful-Saturdays/README.md

 2. [Pattern Printing]((https://github.com/KarthikShetty27/Coding-Club_Skillful-Saturdays/blob/main/Problem-02.py))
 * Problem Description :
- Given an integer N, print an inverted isosceles triangle of stars such that the height of the triangle is N Problem Input : 7
+ Given an integer N, print an inverted isosceles triangle of stars such that the height of the triangle is N <br> <br>
+  Problem Input : 7 <br>
   Problem Output : <br>
  ![Problem-02](Images-Readme/2.jpg)